Registered Firearms dealers are expected to maintain the highest standards within the requirements of the Firearms Acts.

 - 132 Applications under the Firearms Acts: Fees.

-Please see the attached link to Home Office Circular 006/2007 detailing the firearms provisions that commenced on 2 May 2017:
+Please see the below link to Home Office Circular 006/2007 detailing the firearms provisions that commenced on 2 May 2017:

 Back to the top of the page